 For piercings that are difficult to submerge, such as a belly button piercing, you can do a hot compress by simply soaking a clean towel or paper towel in the solution.
 Then hold the compress against the piercing for five to 10 minutes.
 (As it cools, you can soak the compress again in the warm water and reapply.

 Proper care is crucial to preventing infection and ensuring a speedy recovery.
 Here are a few don'ts to always keep in mind.

-- Do not use harsh cleansers, antibacterials, alcohol, or hydrogen peroxide to clean your piercing, as these can be irritating and dry it out.
-(Moisture is essential for healing.)
+- Do not use harsh cleansers, antibacterials, alcohol, or hydrogen peroxide to clean your piercing, as these may be irritating and can dry it out.
+(Moisture is essential for proper healing.)

 - Do not use table salt, kosher salt, Epsom salts, or iodized sea salts.
 Non-iodized fine-grain sea salt is best for avoiding additives, as well as its ability to dissolve into a solution.

 - Do not make the solution too salty, as that can be irritating to the piercing and to the skin.
 To test it, put a dab on your finger and taste it with the tip of your tongue; it should be no saltier than a potato chip.